dimitrakonsta/process-oriented-cloud-evaluation/README.md

 Output
 ----------
-Plot 2D hostograms of cloud reflectance and cloud cover
+Plots of 2D histograms of cloud reflectance and cloud cover

 Is a script to draw a figure in the paper included ?: Yes